-In order to show that the experimental behavior indeed matches well with the model behavior, a comparison between the experimentally and numerically obtained time-series is provided in figure 11.
+In order to show that the experimental behavior indeed matches well with the model behavior, a confrontation between the experimentally and numerically obtained time-series is provided in figure 12.
 In this figure, the experimental angular velocity (solid black line) and the angular velocity obtained using the estimated model (dashed grey line) in steady-state are shown for different constant input voltages.
-Namely, the signals presented in figures 11(a), 11(b) and 11(c) represent stick-slip limit-cycling (torsional vibrations) and figure 11(d) represents an equilibrium point.
-Clearly, the combination of figure 11(c) and figure 11(d) confirms that in the experiments a region exists for which both stable equilibria and stable limit cycles exist.
-From the comparison between simulation and experimental results, it can be concluded that with the suggested model the steady-state behavior of the set-up is modeled accurately.
-Small deviations from periodicity of the experimental stick-slip motions are due to a slight position-dependency in the friction at the lower disc.
+Namely, the signals presented in figures 12(a), 12(b) and 12(c) represent stickslip limit-cycling (torsional vibrations) and figure 12(d) represents an equilibrium point.
+Clearly, the combination of figure 12(c) and figure 12(d) confirms that in the experiments a region exists for which both stable equilibria and stable limit cycles exist.
+From the comparison between simulation and experimental results, it can be concluded that with the suggested model the steadystate behavior of the set-up is modeled accurately.